Passe-Partout

-Passe-Partout (/fr/; lit. '"skeleton key" or "all-purpose"') was a Canadian French-language children's television program funded by the Quebec ministry of education and produced by Radio-Québec (later Télé-Québec) from 1977 to 1992.
+Passe-Partout (/fr/; lit. '"skeleton key" or "all-purpose"') is a Canadian French-language children's television program funded by the Quebec ministry of education and produced by Radio-Québec (later Télé-Québec) from 1977 to 1992.
 It was revived in 2019 with a new cast and cancelled once more in August 2024.
 The show, which also aired on Radio-Canada and TVOntario, had a duration of thirty minutes per episode and included both live actors and puppets, though there was no interaction between the two.